 Amish-Style Baked Oatmeal with Apples, Raisins and Walnuts – This recipe tastes like part bread pudding and part french toast!
 Not to worry, it is healthy and filling enough for any weekday breakfast, but don’t tell your little one because I convinced they would eat this baked oatmeal right out of the dish if you let them.

 Brown Sugar Oat Muffins – A simple and wholesome muffin with just enough sweetness, these will be a big hit with any family.
 I suggest switching the canola oil for coconut oil and all the flour to whole wheat flour for an even healthier muffin.

-Sweet Pumpkin Puree – Filled with sweet peaches, pumpkin and oats – this puree will surely be a hit with any baby.
+Carrot, Corn + Pumpkin Puree – Filled with pumpkin, sweet corn and wholesome carrots – this puree will surely be a hit with any baby.